 I don't recommend that.
 For the best texture and flavor, I highly recommend using whole-milk Greek yogurt in this recipe.

-You can use regular unstrained yogurt instead of Greek yogurt, but then you'll need to use less water.
+You can use regular unstrained yogurt instead of Greek yogurt, but then you'll need to use less water, or no water at all.
 So you'll have to experiment and see what works.
 I have only tested this recipe with Greek yogurt.

 Yes.
 The cayenne is purely optional.
 It was a last-minute decision to add it.
-But I do like the subtle kick that it adds to the soup, and it doesn't make the soup overly spicy, in my opinion.
+But I do like the subtle kick that it adds to the soup, and it doesn't make the soup overly spicy.

 Serving Suggestions

-This soup makes a great appetizer, but I often prepare a bowl of it for my lunch.
+A cup of avocado soup makes a great appetizer, but I often prepare a bowl for lunch.
 It's rich, creamy, and very satiating, so it's appropriate as a light summer meal.

 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for 1-2 days.
+You can keep the leftovers in an airtight container in the fridge for 1-2 days.
 Remix them before serving.
 If the soup has thickened too much while being stored, add 1-2 tablespoons of water.
+I don't recommend freezing this soup.

 More Chilled Soup Recipes